 View & Filter Data Option

-This was something we had added in as just to make an easy way to lookup information a from the database.
+This was something we had added as it just makes for an easy way to lookup information from the database.
 Ideally the best way to interrogate the database is to carry out specific queries against the information.
 Here we have a simplistic way of extracting your saved data.

 The information as shown in our racecards is all presented by various different queries against the Live database.
 Really anything you can think of wanting to know the answer for, it will be possible to get the answer as long as the information is there to query.

 Okay here is a run through.
 Click on the View & Filter button and the main display is filled with a vast amount of information.
 If there is a lot of results in your database it may take a short time to load the records.
 Check all the columns out from left to right once displayed.

 Query a horses previous outings.